jwillanderson/pickles-serverless-dashboard/README.md

 - Styling standardization
 - Nice Documentation
 - Better deployment and setup script
+- Better Example Dashboard and adding more base widgets.

 Things for the Dreamboat
 - Auto install Jobs and Widget framework